 - Observe concrete as it is placed.
 In the daily report, record the reasons for rejecting any concrete and the approximate amount rejected.
-Make sure the contractor does not allow concrete to segregate while being placed and being compacted in the forms.
-Stop the operation if the concrete requires patching with grout or mortar.
-Insist the contractor correct the placing operation.
+Make sure the contractor does not allow concrete to segregate while being placed and consolidated in the forms.
+Stop operations if the concrete requires patching with grout or mortar.
+Insist the contractor correct their placing operation.

 - Before the forms are removed, make sure the contractor uses the required 10-foot float to finish the surface.

 - Note whether the forms are being removed within the specified time limits.
 When corrective measures are necessary, advise the contractor, and note such advice in the daily report.